Around the world cycling record: Julian Sayarer (2009)

-Vin Cox
+Vin Cox (2010)

 On 1 August 2010, Vin Cox completed an unsupported circumnavigation of the globe, which was certified by Guinness as the new world record with a time of 163 days, 6 hours, 58 minutes.

-Alan Bate
+Alan Bate (2010)

 On 4 August 2010, Alan Bate completed the circumnavigation in 106 days 10 hours and 33 minutes, which was ratified by Guinness World Records in January 2012.

-Mike Hall
+Mike Hall (2012)

 On 4 June 2012, Mike Hall completed his circumnavigation (from Greenwich, eastwards to Greenwich) in 91 days 18 hours.
 His ride was totally unsupported.
 After the ride, Guinness World Records changed the rules to include total travel time.
 Under the new rules Hall recorded a time of 107 days 2 hours 30 minutes, which was not ratified by Guinness World Records.

-Juliana Buhring
+Juliana Buhring (2012)

-On 21 December 2012, Juliana Buhring, of British–German nationality (though born in Greece), arrived back in Naples to complete a circumnavigation in 152 days including total travel time, becoming the first woman to attempt and to complete a circumnavigation of the world by bicycle using a route that complies with the requirements of Guinness World Records.
+On 21 December 2012, Juliana Buhring, of British–German nationality, arrived back in Naples to complete a circumnavigation in 152 days including total travel time, becoming the first woman to attempt and to complete a circumnavigation of the world by bicycle using a route that complies with the requirements of Guinness World Records.
 This was an unsupported ride.

-Thomas Großerichter
+Thomas Großerichter (2012)

 On 31 December 2012, Thomas Großerichter, from Germany, completed a supported circumnavigation in 105 days 1 hour and 44 minutes.
 This was not certified by Guinness World Records.

-Lee Fancourt
+Lee Fancourt (2014)

 On 13 June 2014, Lee Fancourt completed a circumnavigation in 103 days, 23 hours, 15 minutes.

 This was not ratified by Guinness World Records.
 Fancourt's record attempt was disqualified after failing to return to the point in India where he took a taxi in order to help out his support crew.

-Paola Gianotti
+Paola Gianotti (2014)

 Paola Gianotti started and finished at Ivrea, Turin, Italy, from 8 March to 30 November 2014: 144 days.
 This was a supported ride.
 During her voyage, on 16 May 2014, Gianotti was injured in a road accident which resulted in a fractured vertebra.
 Although the Guinness World Record rules state that the clock does not stop, Gianotti's time was frozen for four months till she recovered and resumed her attempt on 18 September 2014.
 This was ratified at the time by Guinness as being the world record, but much debated at the time.

-Andrew Nicholson
+Andrew Nicholson (2015)

 Former speedskater Andrew Nicholson (New Zealand) completed an unsupported circumnavigation 29,179 km in 123 days, 1 hour and 6 minutes.
 The ride, which was unsupported, was recognized by Guinness.
 Nicholson started and ended his journey at Auckland International Airport, New Zealand, between 12 August and 13 December 2015.